Essential PACS System for Radiology Guide

 Responsible for the storage and compression of DICOM imaging files, the PACS Archive is another integral structure, which is divided into two subcategories.
 “Full fidelity” ensures the DICOM imaging is stored using a lower compression ratio without sacrificing quality.
 “Clinical” optimizes reporting by utilizing higher compression ratio to streamline file size towards minimizing server space.

-The four main ways in which it is used for:
+The four main ways in which the radiology PACS system is used for:

 - Hard copy replacement – It is designed to be the digital replacement of traditional hard copy medical image management (i.e., film archives, etc.).

-- Remote access – Its inherent architecture is tailored to enable off-site viewing and reporting capabilities beyond the scope of conventional systems (distance learning, telediagnosis) while facilitating teleradiology in allowing simultaneous access to the same information by healthcare professionals located in various areas.
+- Remote access – Teleradiology PACS inherent architecture is tailored to enable off-site viewing and reporting capabilities beyond the scope of conventional systems (distance learning, telediagnosis) while facilitating teleradiology solutions in allowing simultaneous access to the same information by healthcare professionals located in various areas.

 - Electronic image integration platform – It serves as an electronic platform for radiology image interfacing between different medical automation systems including Electronic Medical Record (EMR), Radiology Information System (RIS), Hospital Information System (HIS), and Practice Management Software.